Back to Menu

 The Soap Making project: We initiated this project in 2006; we involved consultants from Wales who provided training in safety, production processes and marketing, whilst the guest house staff sourced raw materials which are not available to the makers (due to limitations of literacy or availability locally).After initial training or advice, the local people are empowered to run the activity with support from our guest house staff or our advisers abroad.

-The Bee Project: Initiated in 2010 followed by the Busy Bee Centre in 2012 (where you can by various lovely local bee products including lip balm and the local equivalents of Manuka honey and beeswax wraps) and the Bee Permaculture Orchard in 2013.
-See more details above (under Saharan Yellow Bee)
+The Bee Project: Initiated in 2010 followed by the Busy Bee Centre in 2012 (where you can by various lovely local bee products including lip balm and the local equivalents of Manuka honey and beeswax wraps) and the Bee Permaculture Orchard in 2013 culminating in 2019 with Youssef Dounge whose training we had assisted successfully breeding queens (with “pure” DNA) of the critically endangered Yellow Saharan Bee which were re-introduced into the oases on the N edge of the Sahara with government support.

 The Embroidery Project: In 2014 we started to support women in a variety of settings producing traditional and market-driven products including braid, passport holders, handbags and traditional cloths.
 Our main supplier is Bouchra, the wife of our driver, Rachid.
 She is a highly skilled embroiderer.